erasureprotocol/NMR/README.md

 # Numeraire Ethereum Smart Contract

-Numerai is an [ERC20](https://github.com/ethereum/EIPs/issues/20) token used for staking in [Numerai](https://numer.ai)'s machine learning tournament to solve the stock market.
+Numeraire is an [ERC20](https://github.com/ethereum/EIPs/issues/20) token used for staking in [Numerai](https://numer.ai)'s machine learning tournament to solve the stock market.
 The token mechanics are described in the [whitepaper](https://numer.ai/whitepaper.pdf).

 Authors: Alex Mingoia (@alexmingoia), Joey Krug (@joeykrug), and Xander Dunn (@xanderdunn)